cloudflare/cloudflare-docs/content/ssl/reference/cipher-suites/customize-cipher-suites.md

 ## Reset to default values

-To reset to the default cipher suites, send an empty array in the `value` field.
+For zones and custom hostnames, to reset to the default cipher suites, send an empty array in the `value` field.

+For specific hostname settings, use the [Delete TLS setting for hostname](/api/operations/per-hostname-tls-settings-delete) endpoint.